SteveBarnett/WordCamp-2016/deck.md

 ### **Table talk**

 ## Introduce yourself
-## How do fast sites make people feel?
+## How do performant sites make people feel?

 ^ 5m
 Focus on positive